unkokaeru/bilbois/content/Unorganised/My CV.md

 - Time management and organisational skills
 - Empathy and understanding of customer needs

----

-## Achievements

-- Awarded the [Arkwright Engineering Scholarship](https://www.arkwright.org.uk/) for demonstrating exceptional potential in engineering and technology.

----

 ## Interests

 - **Chess**: Strategic thinking and problem-solving.
 - **Programming**: Passion for coding and software development.
 - **Languages**: Learning Japanese, French, and German.
-- **Creative Arts**: Crochet and painting for artistic expression.
-- **Fitness**: Committed to regular gym workouts and outdoor activities.